RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading/upgrade-database.md

     This restarts the database.
 No data is lost.

-    If the database has modules enabled and new module versions are available in the cluster, run `rladmin upgrade db` with the additional parameters to upgrade the module versions when you upgrade the database.
+    If the database has modules enabled and new module versions are available in the cluster, run `rladmin upgrade db` with additional parameters to upgrade the module versions when you upgrade the database.

     {{<warning>}}
 The upgrade process does not validate the module upgrade arguments, and incorrect arguments can cause unexpected downtime.
 Run module upgrade commands in a test environment before you upgrade modules in production.